-Spironolactone tablets are on the NIOSH List of Hazardous Drugs in Healthcare Settings, and are subject to legally enforceable regulatory guidelines such as USP-797 and the upcoming USP-800.
+Spironolactone is on the NIOSH List of Hazardous Drugs in Healthcare Settings, and is subject to legally enforceable regulatory guidelines such as USP-797 and the upcoming USP-800.

 The pharmacy board of several states have conducted inspections to ensure compliance with USP-797 standards in hospitals.
 It is expected that USP-800 will result in pharmacy inspections by both state boards and the FDA.

 We want every patient who needs CaroSpir to have access to it.
 That’s why we’ve created the EasyPay Program so patients can lower the out-of-pocket costs associated with a CaroSpir prescription.

 Patients can save up to $75 on each prescription using their EasyPay Card.

 CAROSPIR is an antagonist of aldosterone indicated for: